Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 ## MacOS

 An operating system provides the behind-the-scenes operations that allow humans to interact with computers.
 Some of these operations include:
-- allocating memory and storage to run scheduled tasks
+- allocating system resources
-- enforcing security mechanisms and regulating the behavior of processes
+- enforcing security and otherwise regulating how programs run
 - providing common services and functionalities for software applications

 The [operating system](https://en.wikipedia.org/wiki/Operating_system) we'll be using at Ada is **MacOS**, a unix-based operating system owned and distributed by Apple Inc.